-During this initial five week period, selected delegates will participate in a self-study
+Over the initial five-week period, delegates will participate in a self-study curriculum

-This phase will enable delegates to work on the further development of their business
+This phase enables delegates to work on the further development of their business

 VEP Phase II: VEP Boot Camp

-Like a military boot camp, this eight-day residency at the UTC Campus in Chattanooga,
+Like a military boot camp, this eight-day residency in Chattanooga, Tenn., is intense,

-TN is intense, rigorous and demanding.
-It is an opportunity for hands-on learning
+rigorous, and demanding.
+It is an opportunity for hands-on learning and interaction

-and interaction with faculty, guest entrepreneurs, business experts and peer delegates.
+with faculty, guest entrepreneurs, business experts, and peer delegates.
+The Boot

-The boot camp exposes VEP participants to the “nuts and bolts” of business ownership
+Camp exposes VEP participants to the "nuts and bolts" of business ownership through

-through experiential workshops and lessons from world-class entrepreneurship faculty
+experiential workshops and lessons from world-class faculty representing nationally

 VEP Phase III: Mentoring & Venture Development

-Delegates are provided with 10 months of ongoing mentorship from entrepreneurship experts at the Gary W. Rollins College of Business and online peer-to-peer networking.
-This phase of the VEP will enable delegates to get specific feedback regarding their ventures, provides access to professionals who can answer specific technical questions and offers extended hands-on learning, which is critical to success.
+Delegates are provided with five months of ongoing mentorship from entrepreneurs and subject matter experts and online peer-to-peer networking.
+This phase of the VEP enables delegates to get feedback specific to their ventures and offers extended hands-on learning, which is critical to success.

-- Have been Honorably Discharged from active duty (or are currently in the administrative process of separating) with an honorable discharge
+- Have separated from active duty service (or are in the process of separating) with an honorable discharge

 - Preference will be given to applicants who are identified as disabled by the Veterans Administration based on a "service-connected" disability OR are "service-distinguished" based on exemplary military conduct

-VEP is free to eligible veterans who are selected for the program.
-Travel expenses,
+The VEP is free to veterans who are selected for the program.
+Instruction, materials,